tandemdude/sqlc-gen-java/README.md

 > [!NOTE]
 > Only the `PostgreSQL` engine is supported currently.
 Support for `MySQL` is planned.

+> [!IMPORTANT]
+> The generated code makes heavy use of records, so you must be using a Java version that has record support (14+).
+Support
+> is not currently planned for earlier Java versions, but if you think you could implement it then feel free
+> to open a pull request.

 ## Configuration Values

 | Name                             | Type     | Required | Description                                                                                                                               |